Copyright © 2013 by SUNY Oneonta

 B.S. in Chemistry (2005): University of Nairobi, Kenya

-Before joining SUNY College at Oneonta in Fall 2012, Dr. Kalikanda carried out postdoctoral research on the synthesis of carbohydrate based compounds for research and development in glycobiology at LuCELLa Biosciences Inc. based in Ames, Iowa and then at the University of Las Vegas, Nevada under the supervision of Dr. Pradip Bhowmik.
+Before joining SUNY Oneonta in Fall 2012, Dr. Kalikanda carried out postdoctoral research on the synthesis of carbohydrate based compounds for research and development in glycobiology at LuCELLa Biosciences Inc. based in Ames, Iowa and then at the University of Las Vegas, Nevada under the supervision of Dr. Pradip Bhowmik.

 DR. MAURICE O. ODAGO, Assistant Professor